Here’s Where You Can Get a Free Flu Shot This Fall

 Target and CVS

-Inside many Target locations you'll find a CVS pharmacy, where you can get a free flu shot and a $5 coupon for Target.
-You can get a no-cost flu shot at CVS pharmacies too, and you may even qualify for a $5 coupon if you do.
+Inside many Target locations you'll find a CVS pharmacy, where you can get a no-cost flu shot and a $5 coupon for Target.
+You can get a no-cost flu shot at CVS pharmacies too, and you may even qualify for a $5 of $25 coupon if you do.

 Several larger grocery store chains around the country, including Giant and Stop & Shop, offer pharmacy services on the premises—and in many cases that means a free flu shot with most health insurance plans.